 We worked with the Department for Education (DfE) on 2 services that give additional payments to teachers, with the aim of helping with recruitment and retention in England.
 This was a significant project lasting over a year with a large team.

 Additional payments are part of DfE’s strategy for the recruitment and retention of teachers.
-They want to support teachers to join and stay in the profession and this is where the new services come in.
+They want to support teachers to join and stay in the profession by specifically targeting teachers within the first 5 years of their career, and this is where the new services come in.
 The project ran from March 2019 to April 2020.